Wm. Knabe & Co.: Knabe & Gaehle

-In 1839, Knabe formed a partnership with Henry Gaehle for the purpose of manufacturing pianos and by 1841 they moved to larger workshops at 13 South Liberty Street.
-In 1843 they opened warerooms at the corner of Eutaw Street and Cowpen Alley, and four years later removed their warerooms to 9 Eutaw Street, opposite the Eutaw house, selling pianos priced between $180 and $400.
-By 1852 they had expanded to 4, 6, 8, 9 and 11 Eutaw Street.
-Knabe & Gaehle won first premiums for square pianos from the Maryland Institute for the Promotion of Mechanic Arts in 1848, 1849, and 1850, as well as for grand pianos in 1849.
+In 1839, Knabe formed a partnership with Henry Gaehle to make pianos; within two years, they moved to larger workshops at 13 South Liberty Street.
+In 1843, they opened warerooms at the corner of Eutaw Street and Cowpen Alley, and four years later removed their warerooms to 9 Eutaw Street, opposite the Eutaw house, selling pianos priced between $180 and $400.
+By 1852, they had expanded to 4, 6, 8, 9 and 11 Eutaw Street.
+Knabe & Gaehle won first premiums for square pianos from the Maryland Institute for the Promotion of Mechanic Arts in 1848, 1849, and 1850, and for grand pianos in 1849.

 In 1852, the company reorganized as Knabe, Gaehle & Co. with the admission of Edward Betts as partner, and by 1853 advertised their establishment was the largest in the South, employing over 100 workmen.
 They manufactured six- to seven-octave pianos with "a double action, like Chickering's", selling for between $200 and $500.

 In November 1854, their factory at Cowpen Alley at the rear of Eutaw House burned, at an estimated loss of $190,000, and five weeks later their factory at Baltimore street near Paca Street burned, reportedly with little insurance coverage.